 1. Name of Person Reporting Incident(s):

-2. Check whether you are the e: Uvictim/target of bel er (not victim or target)
+2. Check whether you are the: Uvictim/target of behavior (or his/her parent/guardian) eporter (not victim or target)

-3. Check whether you are a:
+3. Check whether you are a: Student Staff member (specify)

-,
+☐ Parent/Guardian ☐ Other (specify)

 3A.
 Provide Tel.
-No.; E-m
+No.; E-mail address:

-4. If student, state school nar ne: Grade:
+4. If student, state school name: Grade:

+70 .
+00 .
+1

-5. If staff member, state scho ol name or work site:
+If staff member, state school name or work site:

-6. Information about the Inci dent: Check whether:
+Information about the Incident: Check whether:

-A. Name of victim/target o Student Employee Other
+A. Name of victim/target of behavior:

-Student 🗆 Employee 🗆 Other
+Others: ☐ Student ☐ Employee ☐ Other

-B. Name of Subject (person of Others: who engaged in behavior): Student Employee Other
+B. Name of Subject (person who engaged in behavior): ☐ Student ☐ Employee ☐ Other

+Others:

+Others; 2 Student 12 Employee 12 Other

-C. Date and time of incider
+C. Date and time of incident:

-D. Location: class hall E. Nature of incident (check k all that apply): □ physical □ electronic □ written

-F. Are you aware of simila

-7. Witnesses (who saw incident or

-Name:

-Name: yee Other

-Name: 8.
-Describe the details of the inc ident, in the order it happ yee Other where it occurred.
-Identify

-what each person involved die d and said, stating actual v ords used.
-Use additi ional paper as needed.

-9. Give any background info rmation that may help e xplain how or why incident occurred.

-10. Signature of Complainant or Ro eporter: Date:

-11. Form Provided to: Position: Date:

-Richard W. Cole, Esq.; Copyright © 2011; A Il Rights Reserved Revised Public Domain Document Cole e Facts System: Form 2
+D. Location: 🗆 class 🗆 hall 🗅 cafeteria 🗆 other area inside school ] school grounds 🗆 bus 🗆 other E. Nature of incident (check all that apply): physical verbal ges sture electronic written school property other school property \(\text{other} F. Are you aware of similar or related incidents? ☐ Yes ☐ No 7.
+Witnesses (who saw incident or has information about how or why incident o ccurred) (Use additional paper, as needed) Name: Student 🗆 E mployee 🗆 Other Employee Other Name: Student 🗆 E mployee 🗆 Other 8.
+Describe the details of the incident, in the order it happened, and specif what each person involved did and said, stating actual words used.
+Use ying where it occurred.
+Identify 9.
+Give any background information that may help explain how or why incident occurred.
+10. Signature of Complainant or Reporter: Date: 11.
+Form Provided to: Position: Date: - Richard W. Cole, Esq.; Copyright © 2011; All Rights Reserved Revised Public Domain Document Cole Facts System: Form 2